Bon Voyage (Melody's Echo Chamber album)

 Bon Voyage is the second studio album by French psychedelic pop band Melody's Echo Chamber.
 Released on 15 June 2018 on Fat Possum Records, the album is a collaboration between Melody Prochet and members of the Swedish psychedelic rock band Dungen.

-Originally slated to be released a year earlier, in the spring of 2017, Bon Voyage was pushed back due to Prochet suffering a brain aneurysm and broken vertebrae from an unspecified accident, which resulted in her being in the hospital for several months.
+Originally slated to be released in the spring of 2017, Bon Voyage was pushed back a year due to Prochet's suffering a brain aneurysm and broken vertebrae from an unspecified accident, which resulted in her being in the hospital for several months.

 Background

 Bon Voyage was produced in Solna by Melody Protchet, Reine Fiske of Dungen, and Fredrik Swahn after Protchet's move to nearby Bagarmossen, Sweden.
 Both Flying Lotus and Tyler, the Creator reached out to Protchet, with Flying Lotus letting her record demos in his Los Angeles studio, but Protchet ultimately ended up moving to Bagarmossen instead to record with Fiske and Swahn.

 Plans for a second studio album date back to late 2014, when Melody Prochet released "Shirim".
 Originally slated to be released in 2017, with "Cross My Heart" being released in April of that year, the album was delayed due to Prochet suffering a "serious accident" earlier in June; her then-upcoming tour was cancelled.

 The album was formally announced on 3 April 2018, with lead single "Breathe In, Breathe Out" being released along with an accompanying music video.
 Prochet wrote that she was "enchanted" to share the music video, describing it as a "little animated fable" and thanking "Daniel Foothead and Team".
 In a positive review of the track, Larry Fitzmaurice of Pitchfork described the song as having "stop-start melodic breaks" and "a jarring conclusion", and commented that the song is "packed with ideas" and leaves listeners "wondering what comes next".
 The track was featured as song of the day on Minnesota Public Radio, the Minnesota affiliate of the U.S.-based National Public Radio, on 1 May 2018.